Special Educational Needs & Disabilities (SEND)

 At our school, we are committed to providing an inclusive, nurturing environment where every child is valued, supported, and able to thrive.

-We believe that all pupils—regardless of their needs—are entitled to high‑quality teaching, ambitious expectations, and opportunities to succeed both academically and socially.
+At Bentham Community Primary School, we believe that all pupils—regardless of their needs—are entitled to high-quality teaching, ambitious expectations, and the opportunity to succeed both academically and socially.

 Our SEND Leadership Team

-Mr Richard Wight – Headteacher & SENDCo (Special Educational Needs and Disabilities Coordinator) – Mr Wight leads our whole‑school approach to SEND, ensuring that provision is effective, inclusive, and aligned with the latest statutory guidance and Ofsted expectations.
+Mr Wright leads our whole-school approach to SEND, ensuring that provision is effective, inclusive and aligned with current statutory guidance and the expectations of the Ofsted framework.

-Together, they oversee the identification of needs, the implementation of support strategies, and the ongoing review of each child’s progress.
+Together, they oversee the identification of needs, the implementation of appropriate support and the ongoing review of each child’s progress.

 Our Commitment to Inclusion

-In line with the current Ofsted framework, we are dedicated to:
+In line with the current Ofsted framework, we are committed to:

-• High‑quality, adaptive teaching for all pupils, ensuring that learning is accessible and appropriately challenging.
+• High-quality, adaptive teaching that ensures learning is accessible and appropriately challenging for all pupils

-• Early identification of needs, using clear processes and evidence‑based assessments.
+• Early identification of needs, using clear processes and evidence-informed assessment

-• Strong partnerships with families, recognising that parents and carers are central to understanding and supporting their child.
+• Strong partnerships with families, recognising the vital role parents and carers play

-• A broad, ambitious curriculum, designed so that pupils with SEND can access and enjoy all areas of school life.
+• A broad and ambitious curriculum, enabling pupils with SEND to access and enjoy all aspects of school life

-• Effective use of support staff, ensuring interventions are purposeful, monitored, and regularly reviewed.
+• The effective deployment of support staff, ensuring interventions are purposeful and regularly reviewed

-• A culture of high expectations, where every child is encouraged to develop independence, confidence, and resilience.
+• A culture of high expectations, promoting independence, confidence and resilience

-• Working with external professionals, such as educational psychologists, speech and language therapists, and health services, when specialist input is needed.
+• Collaboration with external professionals, including educational psychologists, speech and language therapists, and health services where needed

 How We Support Children with SEND

-We follow the Graduated Approach (Assess – Plan – Do – Review), ensuring that support is tailored, targeted, and regularly evaluated.
+We follow the Graduated Approach (Assess – Plan – Do – Review) to ensure that support is carefully planned, targeted and regularly evaluated.

 • Personalised support plans